lyket-dev/notion-embed/README.md

 To see the buttons on Notion simply copy the link in Notion and then choose _Create embed_ from the option list

-## Customize buttons
+## Customise buttons

-This repo contains the most basic version of Lyket, but Lyket gives a great choice of customization!
+This repo contains the most basic version of Lyket, but Lyket gives a great choice of customisation!
-To learn more on how to customize your buttons, take a look at the following resources:
+To learn more on how to customise your buttons, take a look at the following resources:

-- [Lyket React Documentation](https://lyket.dev/docs/react) - learn about Lyket features and API.
+- [Lyket React Documentation](https://lyket.dev/docs/react) - learn about all Lyket features.
 - [Create a like button](https://lyket.dev/blog/react-like-button) - Create a React like button.
 - [Create a clap button](https://lyket.dev/blog/react-clap-button) - Create a React clap button.
 - [Create a like-dislike button](https://lyket.dev/blog/react-like-dislike-button) - Create a React like-dislike button.